ZSKYC/HelioX20/Installation/WindowsFastboot.md

 **Step 3**: Prepare MediaTek X20 development board

-Before flahing the new Operating System files onto a MediaTek X20 development board, you must first ensure a successfull stock Android boot. **For this step you must have adb (Android Debug Bridge) successfully setup on your Windows host machine**.
+Before flashing the new Operating System files onto a MediaTek X20 development board, you must first ensure a successful stock Android boot. **For this step you must have adb (Android Debug Bridge) successfully setup on your Windows host machine**.

 - Connect the HDMI cable to the MediaTek X20 Development Board connector (marked CON6501) and to the LCD Monitor (Optional)
 - Set the the third pin (USB HOST SET) of switch SW3205 to the position ON and connect the keyboard to USB connector marked CON6402 and the mouse to the USB connector marked CON6401 (It doesn’t matter which order you connect them in.)